Afghanistan: Dozens killed in blast at Kabul wedding hall | DW | 17.08.2019

 At least 63 people have been killed and nearly 200 wounded in a suicide bombing in Kabul.
-No group claimed responsibility for the attack, although Taliban and "Islamic State" have carried out deadly attacks in the past.
+No group claimed responsibility for the attack, although the Taliban and "Islamic State" have carried out previous deadly attacks.

-At least 63 people have been killed and around 200 injured in suicide bomb attack at a wedding hall in Kabul.
+A suicide bomb attack at a wedding hall in Kabul killed at least 63 people and left some 200 injured, Afghan officials said on Sunday.

 Feroz Bashari, a government spokesman, said the bombing took place in the western part of the city.